Emergency Contact

 North Pine Dam is one of several dams to be upgraded as part of Seqwater's Dam Improvement Program.

 Planning for the dam improvement project is underway.
-Subject to approvals, early strengthening works could commence in 2025.
+Early staged strengthening works are expected to commence in 2025.

 Hide Show